 Individuals do not have to relinquish their firearms until after they are convicted.
 The state does not take an individual’s weapons after they are accused of a criminal act.
 After a conviction, many people in California are prohibited from owning:

-Penal Code 29810: Charges that Lead to a Firearm Ban
+Charges That Lead to a Firearm Ban

 Not all criminal convictions force individuals to relinquish their firearms in California.
 However, all felony convictions will result in a firearm ban in our state.
 Additionally, there are some misdemeanor charges that will lead to a ban, including: